-1. When did you enter the Fire Science Program at CCP?
-1994 Fall 1996 1998 Spring 2004 Spring 2006 Fall 2006 Fall 2008 Fall 2008 2008 1 1 1 1 1 1 1 1
+1. When 1.
+When did you enter the Fire Science Program at CCP?

+1994 Fall 1998 Spring Spring Fall Fall 2008

+1 1 1 1 1 1 1 1

 2. When did you leave the Fire Science Program at CCP?

-Spring 2000Spring 20082008Spr 20
+Spring 2000 Spring 2008 Spring 2009

 1 1 1 2

 3. Which of the following reasons were important to you when you enrolled in the Fire Science Program at CCP?
-(Mark all that apply) Answer Options Response Percent Response Count 22.22% 2 To earn a certificate 88.89% 8 To earn an Associate degree 6 To prepare for transfer to a four year college 66.67% To learn skills needed to enter the job market 0.00% 0 immediately after CCP 77.78% 7 To improve my skills for the job that I now have 1 11.11% Other (please specify) Number Response Text Originally thought about Associate's Degree but more past credits transferred to Holy Family 1 so Bachelors was obtainable sooner.
+(Mark all that apply) Answer C ptions Response Percent Response Count To earn a certificate 22.22% 2 To earn a To earn an Associate degree 88.89% 8 To prepar To prepare for transfer to a four year college 66.67% 6 To learn skills needed to enter the job market immediately after CCP 0.00% To improv To improve my skills for the job that I now have 77.78% 7 Other (ple Other (please specify) 11.11% 1 Number Response Text 1 Originally thought about Associate's Degree but more past credits transferred to Holy Family so Bachelors was obtainable sooner.
 Associates then bachelors would have taken too long

+4. What factors led you to leave Fire Science Program before completing it?
+(Check as many as appropriate)

-Answer Options Response Percent Response Count
+Answer O Response Percent Response Count

-I learned skills that I wanted to know 0.0% 0
+I learned s skills that I wanted to know 0.0% 0

-Conflict with work schedule 55.6% 5
+Conflict w ith work schedule 55.6% 5

-Conflict with family responsibilities 88.9% 8
+Conflict w ith family responsibilities 88.9% 8

-Transferred to another college 11.1% 1
+Transferre ed to another college 11.1% 1

 Financial reasons 22.2% 2

-Problems with Financial Aid 0.0% 0
+Problems Problems with Financial Aid 0.0% 0

-Personal reasons/illness 0.0% 0
+Personal i Personal reasons/illness 0.0% 0

-Academic difficulties 11.1% 1
+Academic Academic difficulties 11.1% 1

-Courses that I needed were not offered when I needed them 11.1% 1
+Courses t hat I needed were not offered when I needed them 11.1% 1

-Courses were not required at transfer institution 0.0%
+Courses v Courses were not required at transfer institution 0.0% 0

-Did not like the program 0.0% 0
+Did not lik e the program 0.0% 0

 No longer interested in the field 0.0% 0

-Changed my major
+Changed Changed my major 0.0% 0

-Other (please specify) (please specify) 22.2% 2
+Other (ple Other (please specify) 22.2% 2

-Number Response Text
+Number Number Response Text

-1 I completed fire science core courses then transferred I completed fire science core courses then transferred to Holy Family
+1 I completed fire science core courses then transferred to Holy Family

 2 Lost some interest

-5. Which of the following describe what you have done since leaving CCP?
-(Mark all that apply) Answer O ptions Response Percent Response Count Secured f ull time employment 22.2% 2 Secured p part time employment 0.0% 0 Attended a another two-year college part-time 0.0% 0 Attended a another two-year college full-time 0.0% 0 Attended a another four-year college full-time 0.0% 0 Attended a ended another four-year college part-time 22.2% 2 Graduated aduated from a four-year college 11.1% 1 Attended a Attended a graduate school 0.0% 0 Other Other 33.3% 3 Number Response Text 1 Continued working as a full time fire fighter 2 I do not consider myself a former student.
+5. Which 5.
+Which of the following describe what you have done since leaving CCP?
+(Mark all that apply) Answer Options Response Percent Response Count Secured f ull time employment 22.2% 2 Secured p part time employment 0.0% 0 Attended another two-year college part-time 0.0% 0 Attended another two-year college full-time 0.0% 0 Attended nded another four-year college full-time 0.0% 0 Attended ed another four-year college part-time 22.2% 2 Graduate d from a four-year college 11.1% 1 Attended a graduate school 0.0% 0 Other 33.3% 3 Number r Response Text 1 Continued working as a full time fire fighter 2 I do not consider myself a former student.
 I fully intend to return and earn my Associate's degree at CCP.
 3 Still at same job - but ok with that